South Okanagan Wine Tour

 Our South Okanagan Wine Tour covers four distinct areas: Oliver, The Golden Mile, Black Sage Bench, and Osoyoos.
-These regions account for about 65% of the wine grapes grown in the Okanagan, and there are over 50 wine tasting rooms for you experience the best of BC wine.
+These regions account for about 65% of the wine grapes grown in the Okanagan, and there are over 50 wine tasting rooms for you to experience the best of BC wine.
 Many of the larger Okanagan wineries grapes reside here due to it being 6 degrees warmer than its more northern regions in the valley.
 It's the only desert in Canada and home to the big red grapes for that reason!

 DID YOU KNOW?